 I chose to underexpose a little so the two men appeared somewhat as silhouettes.

 In this photo, I wanted some detail in the men and water.
-I also wanted some colour in the sky.
-That is why I took the exposure reading from his trousers.
-These were a fairly neutral tone.
+I also wanted some color in the sky.
+That is why I took the

 Had I taken a spot meter reading from his white shirt with the aim of seeing it white in my photo, most of the photo would then be overexposed.